Climate Change in Australia

 The future of anthropogenic greenhouse gas and aerosol emissions (and hence their resultant radiative forcing) is highly uncertain, encompassing substantial unknowns in population and economic growth, technological developments and transfer, and political and social changes.

-These scenarios span the range of plausible global warming scenarios.
+The RCPs span a range of plausible global warming scenarios.
 They provide a range of options for the world’s governments and other institutions for decision making.

 Emissions of CO₂ across the RCPs (left), and trends in concentrations of carbon dioxide (right).
 Grey area indicates the 98th and 90th percentiles (light/dark grey) of the values from the literature).
 The dotted lines indicate four of the SRES marker scenarios.
 SOURCE: van Vuuren et. al. (2011)